MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

                 <h4>WLServerAPIProvider</h4>
                 <p>In V7.0.0 and V7.1.0, the Java API was accessible through the WLServerAPIProvider interface.
 For example: <code>WLServerAPIProvider.getWLServerAPI.getConfigurationAPI();</code> and <code>WLServerAPIProvider.getWLServerAPI.getSecurityAPI();</code></p>

-                <p>These static interfaces are still supported in v8.0, to allow adapters that were developed in previous versions of the product to compile and deploy.
-Old adapters that do not use push notifications or the previous security API continue to work in v8.0.
+                <p>These static interfaces are still supported, to allow adapters that were developed in previous versions of the product to compile and deploy.
+Old adapters that do not use push notifications or the previous security API continue to work with the new version.
 Adapters that do use push notifications or the previous security API break.</p>

                 <h3>JavaScript client-side APIs for web applications</h3>
                 <p>The JavaScript client-side API that is used for development of cross-platform Cordova applications is now available also for development of web applications, with slight variations in the initialization method.
 Note that not all functions of the JavaScript API are applicable to web applications.</p>